 I studied for my MRes in Sustainable Futures from 2021-22, achieving a Distinction.
 My dissertation focused on how wellbeing was mobilised and perceived across different levels of marine environmental governance in the UK.
 This involved thematic analysis of national marine policy documents alongside interviews with policymakers and environmental managers.

-Supervision team: Dr Louisa Evans, Dr Catherine Butler (Exeter) and Dr Hannah Parrott (Bristol)
+Supervisors: Professor Louisa Evans, Dr Catherine Butler, Dr Hannah Parrott

 BA Geography – University of Exeter